autorouting/main/README.md

 <!-- Temporary, for developers -->
 # Best Practices (READ FIRST BEFORE CHANGING ANYTHING)
 1. Always use your own branch to write and test code.
-Use pull requests to merge working code with master.
 To keep your branch up-to-date with master, merge your branch with master (<code>git merge master</code>).
+To add to master, pull request from your own branch.
+Be sure to merge first.
 2. Don't push broken code.
 3. Try to commit single files (every time you update something).
 Commit often.